johnnylozano/Rock-Paper-Scissors-Game/README.md

 ---

 ## Demo: https://johnnylozano.github.io/Rock-Paper-Scissors-Game/
-Simply click on the icons to play!
+Simply click on the icons to start playing!